evanx/jsbin/hydratePromises/readme.md

 }
 ```

-Finally, our mixin utility hydrates our component state as follows:
+Finally, the "magic sauce" is our mixin utility which hydrates our component state as follows:
 ```javascript
 var debug = function() {
 };